openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/split_stack.rst

 environment file that needs to be passed to the ``overcloud-services`` command.
 Use the following command to save the output value::

-  openstack stack output show overcloud-baremetal DeployedServerEnvironment -f value -c output_value > deployed-server-environment-output.json
+  openstack stack output show overcloud-baremetal DeployedServerEnvironment -f json -c output_value | jq .output_value > deployed-server-environment-output.json

 Services Deployment Command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^